RovingSea/utility-framework/README.md

   How will garbage be dealt with in the end will not be related to what we are busy with.

-  After use, programmers only need to keep the concept of predictability and unpredictability in the code to throw exceptions.
+  After using, programmers only need to keep the concept of predictability and unpredictability in the code to throw exceptions.

   * Predictable exception, that is the exception manually thrown by